FrenkenFlores/Libft/README.md

 # Libft
->The aim of this project is to compile static library called _libft_ that have recoded _libc_ functions.
-It is then been used in another projects.
+>The aim of this project was to create a static library that would be an analog for libc standard library so we could use it in our other projects.
+We often use public libraries that might have some vulnerabilities, that's why in Enterprise software development often big companies develop their own libraries that are analog to the standard ones.
 ## functions:

 - memset